stefanofa/awesome/README.md

 *   [LegendApp/legend-state](https://github.com/LegendApp/legend-state) - Legend-State is a super fast and powerful state library that enables fine-grained reactivity and easy automatic persistence

-*   [AnswerOverflow/AnswerOverflow](https://github.com/AnswerOverflow/AnswerOverflow) - Indexing Discord Help Channel Questions into Google
+*   [AnswerOverflow/AnswerOverflow](https://github.com/AnswerOverflow/AnswerOverflow) - Powering Discord content discovery by making web pages from threads for some of the largest servers, including Valorant, Cloudflare, C#, and Nuxt.

 *   [inokawa/virtua](https://github.com/inokawa/virtua) - A zero-config, fast and small (~3kB) virtual list (and grid) component for React, Vue, Solid and Svelte.